 Another neuro-prosthetic technology that comes to mind is cochlear implants, a type of device that uses electronic signals to enable the deaf to hear sound.
 It does so by tapping into the cochlear nerve.

-It may be silly to think that these technologies will be reengineered into VR devices.
+It may be silly to suggest that these technologies will be reengineered into VR devices.
 That is a stretch to say the least.
 But it’s an idea.
-And it is possible.
+And it is theoretically possible.

 Possible limitations of full dive VR

 While it is fun to think that full-dive VR would be the be-all, end-all of immersive technology, it is important to note that like all technology before it, full-dive VR would not be without limitations.